culturiqai/signalLLMs/README.md

 # SignalLLM: Research Preview

-This repository contains a research preview of SignalLLM with HRFEvo, a novel approach to language modeling that leverages techniques from signal processing to achieve significant computational and parameter efficiency.
+This repository contains a research implementation of SignalLLM with HRFEvo, a novel approach to language modeling that leverages techniques from signal processing to achieve significant computational and parameter efficiency.

 ## Key Innovations

 1. **O(n log n) Attention**: Frequency domain attention with O(n log n) complexity instead of the standard O(n²)
 2. **Spectral Embeddings**: Parameter-efficient embeddings that achieve 6x reduction in parameters
 3. **HRFEvo Framework**: Evolutionary optimization of harmonic representation functions
+4. **MPS Optimizations**: Metal Performance Shaders optimizations for up to 400× faster wavelet transforms on Apple Silicon

 ## Mathematical Foundations